redhat-openstack/website/source/blog/2017-08-04-easyfix-getting-started-contributing-to-rdo.html.md

 We're very pleased to welcome these new contributors, and hope they'll be around for a long time to come.

-**Christopher "snecklifer" Brown** - *I'm Christopher Brown, a HPC Cloud Engineer based in Sheffield in the UK.
+**Christopher "snecklifter" Brown** - *I'm Christopher Brown, a HPC Cloud Engineer based in Sheffield in the UK.
 I've worked on OpenStack since June 2015.
 I used to work on packaging for the Fedora project so I am transferring and updating those skills to help out with RDO when I can.*

 **Anthony Chow** - *I am a software developer for legacy networking equipment wanting to be a Developer Advocate.
 I have been venturing into other technologies such as cloud, container, and configuration management tools.
 Passionate in learning and sharing technologies related topics.*